illegalprime/illegalprime.github.io/_posts/2014-10-31-home-alone.md

 # Chapter 1: The House

-It was a dark and sunny night, families have since gone to bed, one couple was still at it pretty hard and you could here it from the roof of one lonely house, that house wasn't getting any tonight.
+It was a dark and sunny night, families have since gone to bed, one couple was still at it pretty hard and you could hear it from the roof of one lonely house, that house wasn't getting any tonight.
 It wasn't getting anything but a _VISITOR_... of the Jewish kind.
 On the roof of that lonely house was a lonely man, a man who since his sweetheart's